By Senior Instructor Paul Cavel

 Single Palm Change and Beyond

-Last month we left off discussing the minimalist’s camp-doing nothing and being absolutely content-but how do you get there?
+In the first part of this article, we left off discussing the minimalist’s camp—doing nothing and being absolutely content—but how do you get there?
 Once you have an understanding of and become proficient in Bagua Circle Walking, you can then progress to the Bagua Single Palm Change.